eladAlfassi/CalculatorApp/readme.md

 ```
 python3 -m unittest discover tests
 ```
-this command will run unit and integration testing in the app, and output if tests were successful or not.
+This command will run unit and integration tests on the app, and  will output if tests were successful or not.
 You can add or edit the tests by modifying  **test_calculate_executor.py** and **test_server_integration.py** located in the [tests](https://github.com/eladAlfassi/CalculatorApp/tree/master/tests) directory.